 The work-based learning studies shall be integrated with the credit/curriculum programs of studies under the supervision of the Chief Academic Officer or designee.
 Operation of the program shall be in accordance with the policies and procedures stipulated by the North Carolina Community College System.

 Work Based Learning (WBL) is a curriculum (credit) course that can provide on-the-job work experience for students enrolled in eligible programs.
 Students work in jobs related to their program of study and receive course credit for the learning that takes place on the job.
 Not all programs have WBL as an option and there are requirements that students must meet prior to enrolling in a WBL course.
 WBL options for eligible programs are listed in each program of study.
 Interested students may contact the Center for Workforce Connectivity and Talent Development at 828-327-7000, ext.
 4812, or their advisor.

-Military veterans may participate in the work-based learning program if otherwise eligible.
-Educational benefits (G. I. Bill) will be paid by the Veterans Administration for work-based learning courses if all requirements are met.
+Recipients of VA Education Benefits may participate in the work-based learning program if otherwise eligible.
+Educational benefits will be paid by the Veterans Administration for work-based learning courses if all requirements are met.

 Learning Skills Specialists are available in the Writing Center located in the Cuyler A. Dunbar Building, Room 234, to assist students with sentence structure, paragraph development, grammar problems, and organization.
 Computers are available for student use for composing or revising papers.
 The resources for research are conveniently located nearby in the library.
 Also, the Writing Center offers an online writing assistance program called E-Help for distance learners.
 This service provides students the opportunity to submit written assignments for review by an online tutor Monday through Friday.